PBS Wisconsin: History

 On November 4, 2019, Wisconsin Public Television was renamed PBS Wisconsin, aligning itself with the new national PBS brand identity unveiled the same day.

 Stations

 Full-power stations

 There are six full-power stations in the state network, each located in major cities throughout the state, and all are broadcast on the UHF band.
-On April 5, 2009, the state network ended analog service for all stations, which map via PSIP to their former analog channel location; WLEF's analog signal was terminated on February 3, 2009.
+On April 5, 2009, the state network ended analog service for all stations, which map to their former analog channel location; WLEF's analog signal was terminated on February 3, 2009.
 All digital facilities and channels in the network except for WLEF were designed for pre- and post-transition use.

-WPNE moved its physical channel from 42 to 25 on July 1, 2018, and WHLA moved its physical channel from 30 to 15 on September 7, 2018, both as part of the FCC's spectrum repacking, but both stations continue to use their PSIP channel mappings.
+WPNE moved its physical channel from 42 to 25 on July 1, 2018, and WHLA moved its physical channel from 30 to 15 on September 7, 2018, both as part of the FCC's spectrum repacking, but both stations continue to use their virtual channel mappings.